 - Everything is online isn’t it, so how come I can’t find anything?

-- Why can’t I just put a name of the person or event in the box and have the system give me the results I want?
+- Why can’t I just put the name of the person or event in the box and have the system give me the results I want?